brittlewis12/apprenticeship/code-challenges/change-machine.md

 - Adhere to object-oriented design principles
 - Use a currency set of pennies, nickels, dimes, quarters
 - The solution should exist as a public GitHub repository
-- Make a github commits for each requirement
+- Make a github commit for each requirement

 #####Requirements